 During the election period, employees may receive a higher volume of queries, especially queries of a politically sensitive nature.
-Employees are reminded of the Council's policies and protocols around communications with elected members, the media, and the public.
+Employees are reminded of the council's policies and protocols around communications with elected members, the media, and the public.
 Generally, it is appropriate to observe the same processes and timeframes as would be observed at any other time.

-Where information is supplied to a candidate for campaign purposes that is deemed substantive and of electoral interest, the information will be made available to other candidates on request (See Appendix 1 for procedure).
+Where information is supplied to a candidate for campaign purposes and the information is not publicly available, it should be made available to all other candidates (see Appendix 1 for process).